It’s easy to fall in love with Los Cabos although the reasons vary for different visitors.

 - A more economical choice: For gargantuan size shrimp cocktails served in goblets or fresh fish tacos, try Taqueria Rossy in San Jose del Cabo.
 (Local legend has it that George Clooney eats here).
 Pork lovers will swoon over the carnitas at Los Michoacanas, with locations in both San Jose and Cabo San Lucas.

 The destination’s growing number of culinary offerings is showcased each December at Sabor a Cabo, a weeklong wine and food festival.

 7) Golf Courses

 Known as the golf mecca of Latin America, Los Cabos has 18 championship golf courses (public and private) that include ones designed by Jack Nicklaus, Greg Norman, Tom Fazio, Robert Trent Jones, Jr. and Peter Dye.
-The greens fees are high but the settings unique.
+The greens fees are high but the settings are unique.
 The one at Cabo del Sol, for example, has both Ocean and Desert courses.

 More new courses are expected to open in the next few years.

 8) Ease and Accessibility